mananapatsatsia/demo-repo/readme.md

-#This is my trainint on git
+#This is my trainint on git!